urbanspr1nter/nesthing/docs/PPU.md

 Since we are dealing with writing an emulator, let's start referring to "dots" as "pixels" to be rendered.
 Ultimately the end goal of implementing the PPU is to output an image rendered on screen on what the real PPU would output onto the television.

 Just because there are 64 colors to choose from to represent an image does not mean they can all be used at once.
-An even bigger restriction, which lead to creative art during the later titles released on the NES was that the number of active colors on screen could only be 16.
+As an even bigger restriction, the number of active colors on screen could only be 16.
+This limitation may have lead to creative art during the later titles released on the NES as the limited color palette was being maximized.

-This means that each pixel to be rendered is represented by **4 bits** (0 - 15).

-The structure of these 4 bits allow us to determine which color to output onto the screen:
+If the number of simultaneous colors on screen can only be 16, this means that we only need 4 bits to represent a pixel.
+The possible values which can be represented by 4 bits is then a value anywhere from: 0-15.

+Each bit of the 4-bit pixel color respresents something.
+The 2 most significant bits represent the **attribute** bits, which help dictate what 4-color palette to use.
+The 2 lease significant bits represent the combination of high and low tile bits from the group of 16 bytes which have been referenced by the nametable byte.

 ```
 AAHL
 ```

-`AA` are the 2 bits which represents the specific palette index of which palette the colors will be coming from.
+> `AA` are the 2 bits which represents the specific palette index of which palette the colors will be coming from.
+>

-`HL` represents the 2 bits which given the palette, the offset from the specific palette address to add to the base palette address which will then contain the byte of the color
+> `HL` represents the 2 bits which given the palette, the offset from the specific palette address to add to the base palette address which will then contain the byte of the color

 The memory layout of the background palettes is as follows: